eduramiba/moodle-theme-uikit/README.md

 to generate the CSS files in the /style folder.

 This theme includes an advanced Visual Style Customizer to change the appearance of the whole site with a few clicks.
-This customizer is inspired in the UIKit customizer (http://www.getuikit.com/docs/customizer.html)
+This customizer is inspired by the UIkit customizer (http://www.getuikit.com/docs/customizer.html)